How to Build a Weekly Automated Report and Email It

 Testing

-Run the workflow once manually with the schedule disabled, sending the email to just yourself.
-Inspect each step's output in the execution log - especially the metrics object and the rendered HTML body.
+Use the Run button to execute the workflow once on demand before you rely on the schedule, sending the email to just yourself.
+Inspect each step's output in the execution history - especially the metrics object and the rendered HTML body.
 Once you're happy with the format, send a real run to a small test group for a week, gather feedback on which metrics they actually use, then expand the distribution list and turn the schedule on.

 Learn More